tianxing-li/Project_Logs-Analysis/README.md

 ## Environment
-Run under the a vagrant virtual machine from Udacity. see more from [Full Stack Web Developer Nanodegree program virtual machine](https://github.com/udacity/fullstack-nanodegree-vm)
+Run under the a vagrant virtual machine from Udacity.
+Download the source code in the vagrant directory from udacity, please see more from [Full Stack Web Developer Nanodegree program virtual machine](https://github.com/udacity/fullstack-nanodegree-vm)

 ## Installation